gorenje/node-red-flowviewer-js/README.md

 ![img](https://raw.githubusercontent.com/gorenje/flows.flowhub.org/main/1cf772ae2066495e/preview.png)

-(Read more over that flow [over here](https://flowhub.org/f/1cf772ae2066495e).)

-For more details, see this [blog page](https://blog.openmindmap.org/blog/backticks-in-markdown-and-node-red).
+For more details, see this [blog page](https://blog.openmindmap.org/blog/backticks-in-markdown-and-node-red) with an example of embedding this into a [HTML page](https://blog.openmindmap.org/embed/example.html).

-Source code is maintained in [Node-RED over here](https://demo.openmindmap.org/omm/#flow/3b1289d7ccf9cb0f).
+Source code is maintained in Node-RED, the [flows.json](flows.json) contains the flow that containts the code.